top of page

 Qualitative data became a vital part of Western medical research of Reiki over the course of the twentieth century.
 However, authentication through the scientific method at the core of Western medicine requires a different type of data - quantitative data Quantitative data comes from collecting and analyzing numbers or measurements without the influence of, or dependency upon human language.

-One reasons behind Western medicine's skepticism towards Reiki prior to the mid-2010's is that there was very little quantitative (numbers-based measurements) evidence available supporting its effectiveness.
+One reason behind Western medicine's skepticism towards Reiki prior to the mid-2010's is that there was very little quantitative (numbers-based measurements) evidence available supporting its effectiveness.
 Clinical trials produced enough qualitative data to show that Reiki recipients consistently reported benefits like a decrease in pain, anxiety, depression, as well as increases in their self-esteem and quality of life perception.
 But there wasn't consistent quantitative data about how participants' physical bodies responded to Reiki.

 A significant shift in Reiki-related research started a little more than ten years ago.
 Some advancements in Neurobiology/Neuroscience and Psychology led to deeper, more nuanced biological understandings of the autonomic nervous system - how it works within our bodies to keep our organs functioning and regulated on a subconscious level.
 The autonomic nervous system (ANS) has three branches: